sqsinger1123/sqsinger1123.github.io/index.md

 1. [Connect on LinkedIn](https://www.linkedin.com/in/sqsinger/).
 1. We can chat in-person, on video, or through some other media.

-This page was built with love.
+This page was built with love: first on HubSpot then on github pages.

 Copyright © 2025 and onwards.